-- 1. Only Non-Qualified PHAs must do a five-year plan every five years.

-- a) True

-- b) False

-- 2. All of the items below define a Qualified PHA except:
+- 1. Only Non-Qualified PHAs must do a five-year plan every five years. - a) True - b) False - 2.
+All of the items below define a Qualified PHA except:

-- a) Has a combined unit total of 250 or fewer public housing units and Section 8 vouchers

 - b) Is not designated "troubled" under Section 6(j)(2) of the 1937 Act, the Public Housing Assessment System (PHAS), as a troubled public housing agency during the prior 12 months

 - c) Has a combined unit total of 550 or fewer public housing units and Section 8 vouchers

 - d) Does not have a failing score under the Section 8 Management Assessment Program (SEMAP) during the prior 12 months

 - 3. RAB comments and the PHA response are part of the annual plan.

 - a) True

 - b) False

 - 4. The penalty for failure to obligate 90 percent of a Capital Fund grant is to recapture the unobligated funds after the obligation end date.

 - a) True

 - b) False

 - 5. Data used to calculate the CFP formula include all except (select all that apply):

 - a) # of elderly units

 - b) Date of full availability (DOFA)

 - c) # of non-dwelling units

 - d) # of occupants per unit

 - e) # of removed units

 - f) # of standing units

 - 6. All of the following are eligible costs under the Capital Fund except (select all that apply):

 - a) Development

 - b) Demolition and conversion

 - c) Direct provision of social services

 - d) Physical improvements

 - e) Resident homeownership

 - 7. A PHA qualified for an emergency grant from the set-aside for Emergency and Natural Disasters in the Capital Fund, if:

 - a) The emergency impacts the immediate health or safety of residents

 - b) The PHA has no funds in its contingency line item on any of its open grants

 - c) The PHA has exhausted all unobligated funds and does not have any resources to address the emergency